usaid-cs/yesterday-i-learned/random.md

 1. "It is better to wear out than rust out." - Richard Cumberland
 1. `expectedFailure`s are tests that pass, whether or not it fails.
 But not skipped.
 1. A house's [crawl space](https://en.wikipedia.org/wiki/Basement#Crawl_space) is often lined with plastic to prevent mould from growing.
 Mould should not be allowed to grow in the crawl space because when the heat is on, air flows out of the house from the ceiling, sucking air from the cooler bottom, which is the crawl space.
 You don't want mould to get in the house like that.
-1. Shazam was the first product acquired by Apple that you were using monthly prior to the acquisition.
 1. Cook long pasta (like spaghetti) in olive oil or light cream-based sauces, tube-like ones in meat sauces, and spiral ones in some light textured sauces, like [pesto](http://www.taste.com.au/recipes/pesto-sauce/5df0b426-e19b-463d-bab5-0bc165c502c1).
-1. Santa Claus was called Kris Kringle.
 1. Sales people call developers "the grim reaper" because [they are] killing all their dumbass ideas.
 1. Assault is the threat.
 Battery is the actual harm.
 1. Sherlock never said "Elementary, my dear Watson" in the books.